Floating offshore wind-power generating platform

 Installation of the Windfloat 1

-The WindFloat 1 Project encompassed the design and construction of a demonstration unit, using a commercial 2MW turbine.
-The unit has been installed off the Portuguese coast, close to Aguçadoura, and was connected to the grid by the end of December2011.
-The project constitutes the first offshore wind deployment worldwide, which did not require the use of heavy lift equipment offshore.
-This is the first offshore wind turbine in open Atlantic waters and the first deployment of a semi-submersible structure supporting a multi-megawatt wind turbine.
+The WindFloat 1 Project involved the development and construction of a demonstration unit, using a 2 MW commercial turbine.
+The unit was installed on the Portuguese coast, near Aguçadoura, and it was connected to the grid at the end of December 2011.
+The project is the first offshore wind deployment in the world, without using the traditional piles that are used in this type of infrastructure.

 See some photo of the WindFloat:

 Labelec's participation description

 - Project monitoring from the construction phase until its’ commissioning;

 - Collaborative initiative under the European FP7 Program for the development of pre-commercial technology.